norman/babosa/README.md

     "$12 worth of Ruby power".to_url => "12-dollars-worth-of-ruby-power"

-This is because the symbol "$" is used by many Latin American countries for the peso.
-Stringex does this in many places, for example, transliterating all Han characters into Pinyin, effectively treating Japanese text as if it were Chinese.
+This is because the symbol "$" is used in many Latin American countries for the peso.
+Stringex does this in many places, for example, transliterating all Han characters into Pinyin, effectively treating Japanese text as if it were Mandarin Chinese.

 ### More info

-Please see the [API docs](http://norman.github.com/babosa) and source code for more info.
+Please see the [API docs](http://rubydoc.info/github/norman/babosa/master/frames) and source code for more info.

 ## Getting it